 In 2007, Dr Howard met Professor John Nolan from the Waterford Institute of Technology, Ireland (WIT) who had been studying the efficacy of the three carotenoids (Lutein, Zeaxanthin and Meso-zeaxanthin).

-Starting in 2009, the Howard Foundation supported the team at the Nutrition Research Centre at WIT to examine the benefits on visual function, of giving a supplement containing the three macular carotenoids to both healthy adults and people with Age-related Macular Degeneration (AMD).
+Starting in 2009, the Howard Foundation supported the team at the Nutrition Research Centre Ireland (NRCI) at WIT to examine the benefits on visual function, of giving a supplement containing the three macular carotenoids to both healthy adults and people with Age-related Macular Degeneration (AMD).
+Note that WIT is now part of the South East Technological University (SETU) in Ireland.

 These studies expanded into other populations, including patients with Alzheimer’s disease and cognitive impairment.
 This added omega-3 fatty acids to the carotenoid supplement.

-This research has led to commercialisation of supplements for eye health (Macuprime in the EU and UK; Macuhealth in North America) and for the prevention and treatment of Alzheimer’s disease (Memory Health).
+This research has led to commercialisation of supplements for eye health (Macuprime in the EU and UK; Macuhealth in North America) and for the prevention and treatment of Alzheimer’s disease (Re-Mind in the EU and Memory Health in the USA).

 The Publications page provides further explanation of the development of this research into macular carotenoids and lists the most significant papers published to date.